 The Reformation was the restoration of the Word of God to its rightful place in the life and witness of the church.
 While the moral reformers sincerely desired to see the church reformed, it was the doctrinal reformers, led by Luther, Zwingli, Bilney, and others who had the wisdom to perceive that the Word of God alone had the power to accomplish reform.
 Luther himself said that he did nothing; the Word did it all.

 Does the Reformation of the sixteenth century have lessons for us today?
 We, too, live in a world that faces moral decline and confusion about God’s Word.
 What would be the effect if the Word of God would once again be proclaimed in the power of the Holy Spirit?
-What would be the impact on our society if that Word were proclaimed in the power of the Holy Spirit from every pulpit in our nation?
+What would be the impact on our society if that Word were proclaimed in the power of the Holy Spirit from every pulpit in our world?
 Let us pray for such a day!

 The 5 Solas of the Reformation